igrad/GMWorldNotes/readme.md

 - Last notebook that was open
 - Last page that was open

-Each notebook created by the user contains the structure of the notebook, including a list of nodes for each page in said notebook.
+Each notebook created by the user contains the structure of the notebook.
 Each page's links and high-level information is included here.
+Notebook ids are stored as a simple 4-digit decimal integer
 - Name of the notebook
 - The time that the notebook was created
 - The number of nodes included within this notebook